 Veterinarians provide health care for pets, livestock, zoo, and laboratory animals; study diseases carried by animals that may affect people; and conduct clinical and laboratory research.
 Veterinarians often work long hours, with well over one-third of full-time workers spending 50 or more hours on the job.

-The authoritative text on the veterinary school application process is Veterinary Medical School Admissions Requirements; a copy is kept on reserve in Silver 901.
+The authoritative text on the veterinary school application process is Veterinary Medical School Admissions Requirements; a copy is kept on reserve at 726 Broadway, 7th Floor.

 Required courses usually include: